Details of the 6 Days Christmas Tour Package

 Citadel of Salah El Din

-The Salah El-Din Citadel, also known as For centuries, the Cairo Citadel has towered above and guarded the city.
+The Salah El-Din Citadel, also known as For centuries, the Cairo Citadel towered above and guarded the city.
 Since Salah El-Din, a famous king, finished its construction in 1182 A.D., it has a commanding view of the whole city of Cairo.
 For more than 700 years, it was the seat of the government.
 It also functioned as the kingdom’s administrative center and a strong bastion against Napoleon’s French invasion and the Crusaders.

 Mosque of Mohamed Ali